smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

     database.
 These are auto casted to integers in R; causing the update of the results map table to fail.
 	R is bad at detecting integers; so a complex multi test check.integer() function was created.
 If integers are detected the database update join on area_id is cast to integers.
+  * Managed to crash inla on US Atlanta five counties when using median income quintiles as a covariate.
+  * R syntax fault: ```Error in if (y == "NULL") { : missing value where TRUE/FALSE needed``` in GA lung cancer with covariates and no smoothing.
+  * Fixed issue running Tomcat at the command line on Windows 10 (caused by new Unix like copy paste preventing the buffer from scrolling.
+Added notes to install instructions)
+  * Year filter fix
+  * Updates to SEER script to support dataloader.
+Need to add in more SEER data
+  * Run all SEER states data study for Lung Cancer, 2000 onwards, no covariates
+  * I also advise waiting for it to complete looking at the tomcat logs to avoid complaints from the data viewer whilst studies are running.
+I suspect there is a middleware transaction control bug which cans the study at this point.
+* Added support to rif40_database_install.bat for the sahsuland.sql SQL dump (which can be edited unlike the dump file)

+#### 28th August to 1st September

+Todo:

+* Add more SEER data
+* Test covariates in dataloader
+* Add and test SQL Server support
+* Run dataloader, check outputs
+* More dataloader documentation

+September:

+* More work on SEER data, dataloader
+* US geography and centroids fixes
+* Add area name to results map table

 #### Database TODO list (deferred to September 2017): SQL Server Port

+* Add area name to results map table
 * USA_2014 integration:
   * RIF40_GEOGRAPHIES set up wrong: default study and comnparison area names use original field name, no setup field names Tomcat error: